 The Puranas describe our universe as consisting of three major planes, which are divided further into fourteen subdivisions.
 Each region of the universe is inhabited by different types of living organisms that possess a body suitable for their environment.

 The Puranas were compiled by residents of the upper realms within our universe, who inhabit a multi-dimensional existence much more rarefied and technologically sophisticated than our planet earth.

-Taking the plane of the ecliptic and extending it to the edge of our solar system, the Puranas describe that our Earth planet sits in the middle of these fourteen sub-planes, with six higher realms and seven realms below.
+Taking the plane of the ecliptic and extending it to the edge of our solar system, the Puranas describe that our Earth planet sits within the universe in the middle of these fourteen sub-planes, with six higher realms and seven realms below.

 In the famous TV series Cosmos, astronomer Carl Sagan admits that the Vedas of India are the only ancient text “in which the time scales correspond to those of modern scientific cosmology.”
-In addition, the well-known Harvard professor Alan Watts applauded the Vedic worldview for its advanced concepts in physics and space-time:
+In addition, the well-known Harvard professor Alan Watts applauded the Vedic point of view for its advanced concepts in physics and space-time:

 “To the philosophers of India, however, Relativity is no new discovery, just as the concept of light years is no matter for astonishment to people used to thinking of time in millions of kalpas.”

 The Bhagavata Purana compares the material universe to a spider’s web and Lord Vishnu to a spider:

 “My dear lord, you create this cosmic manifestation, maintain it, and annihilate it by expansion of your personality, exactly as a spider creates, maintains and winds up its web.”
 (Bhagavata Purana 4.6.43)